What is the Iceberg Writer?

 and - Run the discover and sync commands to fetch the schema and start syncing the data respectively.

-- holds the source database information like host, port, username, password, database name, etc.writer.json
+- holds the source database information like host, port, username, password, database name, etc.destination.json

-- holds the iceberg writer configurations like iceberg table name, iceberg database name, catalog information, etc.
+- holds the iceberg destination configurations like iceberg table name, iceberg database name, catalog information, etc.

 Now, depending upon from where (source) to where (destination) you would like to sync the data, you can choose the below configurations.